Tri-State Marker West

 Parking: Three small pull-offs at the CT/MA border Mt Washington Rd, Salisbury, CT

 The above hike was tracked in reverse starting at the tri-state border marker heading back towards the trailhead on Mt Washington Rd.

-Please excuse the marker, the map refuses to display the proper coordinates!
+Please excuse the marker, the map refuses to display the correct coordinates!

 From the trailhead, the trail follows the CT/MA border up Round Mountain to within sight of the summit of Mt Frissel.
-Then a quick descent around the slope for a total of 1.25 miles to the CT highpoint.
-The high has a couple steep scrambles but is easy enough and straightforward to follow the red blazes.
-The red-blazed trail is a 5.4 mile loop, but most people seem to skip the rest of it (I did since I tacked this hike on at the end of my six-day road trip to the highest summit in each New England state).
+Then a quick descent around the slope for a total of 1.25 miles to the Connecticut highpoint.
+The trail has a couple steep scrambles but is easy enough and straightforward to follow the red blazes.
+The red-blazed trail is a 5.4 mile loop, but most people seem to skip the rest of it (though I hear there are fantastic views if you continue).

 The trail can be accessed from nearby Bear Mountain.
 Taking the Undermountain Trail to the Appalachian Trail and then taking the left fork at the sign marked “Trail” there should be another sign stating “Bear Mtn Rd” which is confusing but the correct direction.
 This trail splits again in another .6 miles, but both lead to Mt Washington Rd.
 The trail is opposite the CT/MA border granite pillar.